Steve Aoki: 2010–2012: International breakthrough

 Through relentless touring, he gained huge support from colleges.
 He is widely known for his acrobatic crowd surfing stunts, throwing cake at fans, spraying champagne bottles, and riding rafts on the dance floor.
 Performing an average of 250 shows a year, he started touring with production via bus tours, like the spring 2012 Deadmeat Tour, when he headlined more than 55 cities in 60 dates across the United States and Canada.
 Many of the artists Aoki collaborates with make appearances on tour with him.
-He has played lesser-traveled regions – in 2009 he played a show in Beijing, China, with Diplo at a night organized by promoters Split Works.
-In July 2012, Aoki was added to the Pollstar Top 100 North American Tours in their 2012 Mid Year Report.
+He has played lesser-traveled regions – in 2009 he played a show in Beijing, China, with Diplo organized by promoters Split Works.
+In July 2012, Aoki was added to the Pollstar Top 100 North American Tours in their 2012 Mid-Year Report.
 The list designated Aoki as the highest grossing dance artist in North America for the first half of the year.

-In March 2010 Aoki released "I'm in the House", a collaboration with Zuper Blahq—alter-ego of The Black Eyed Peas singer will.i.am.
+In March 2010, Aoki released "I'm in the House", a collaboration with Zuper Blahq—the alter-ego of The Black Eyed Peas singer will.i.am.
 The song charted at No. 29 in the UK Singles Chart in its first week of release, and later entered the UK Dance Chart and the UK Indie Chart, peaking within the top five in each chart.
 The song was featured on an Episode of MTV's Jersey Shore, as well as in the feature film Piranha 3D and the trailer for Think Like a Man.
 Producer-songwriter Lucas Secon confirmed in a May 2010 interview with HitQuarters that he and Rivers Cuomo had recently worked with Aoki on a single.

 Aoki's first solo album, Wonderland, was released January 2012 and features guest vocalists and musicians LMFAO, Kid Cudi, Kay, Travis Barker, will.i.am a.k.a.
 Zuper Blahq, Wynter Gordon, Rivers Cuomo, Lil Jon, Chiddy Bang, Lovefoxxx of CSS, Big John Duncan (former guitarist of the punk band The Exploited), and others.
 A remix album was released shortly after.

-During Aoki's set in the Halloween electronic music festival Thriller Music Park at Madrid Arena, Madrid, Spain, 16 600 people crowded the hall, authorized for 10 600.